Last Updated on: 18th October 2024, 01:49 pm

 As mentioned, if you’re visiting in winter for multiple days, you could end your first day with the Golden Canyon and Gower Gulch Loop Hike and then save the Mesquite Flat Sand Dunes for a different day.

 Note: The attractions mentioned above are accessible by group tours from Las Vegas, such as this highly-rated tour.
-Most other landmarks featured in the rest of this Death Valley itinerary, in contrast, can only be accessed independently.
+Most other landmarks featured in the rest of this Death Valley itinerary, on the other hand, can only be accessed independently.

 WHERE TO STAY: If this is your only day in the park, return to Pahrump or Las Vegas.
 If you’ll be following this itinerary further, consider staying in Beatty, Nevada instead, which is a convenient base for Day 2 of this Death Valley itinerary.